VCCE/VCC/acia/ReadMe.txt

 the lack of support of arrow keys annoying and I am too used to vi's use of hjkl for cursor position to adapt to emacs.

-					File Mode
+		      File Read and File Write Modes

-File mode allows reading or writing to/from a windows file.
+File modes allow reading or writing to/from a windows file.
+After selecting the appriate radio button in the Acia Interface config dialog the file name should be intered in the Name field.
+The file name will be saved in the Vcc ini file.

 Important.
-You must turn off local echo to use File Mode with the os9 /t2 device before using is to move data to/from windows files. 'xmode /t2 -echo'  Failure to do so will result in I/O errors and possible hangs.
+You must turn off local echo to use File Mode with the os9 /t2 device before using is to move data to/from windows files. 'xmode /t2 -echo'  Failure to do so may result in I/O errors and possible hangs.

 There are two file modes,  File Read and File Write.
 When